PhantomPilots/AutoFarming/README.md

 ### Code updates

 Updating the code is done using Git.
 The process is simple:
-1. Similarly to Installation point 3., open a PowerShell window on the AutoFarming folder.
+1. Similarly to Installation point 3., open a PowerShell window within the AutoFarming folder.
 2. Type in `git pull` and press `ENTER`.

 ### How to run the scripts